-Please read below for answers to Frequently Asked Questions regarding your enrolment, ID card, tuition fees, personal details including changing your name, programme changes and more!
+Please read below for answers to Frequently Asked Questions regarding your enrolment, ID card, tuition fees, immigration permission, personal details including changing your name, programme changes and more!

 If you contacted us and your enquiry was closed and you were directed to visit this page, it is because we think the answer to your question is in these FAQs.
 Using these FAQs is the fastest way for you to find your answer.
 If you cannot find the answer to your question, please re-open your enquiry using the link in our response to you.